FiAWe/recruitment-ml/README.md

 ## Conclusion

-As a high-level conclusion, we can say that we were successful in our goal of creating a simple, yet effective, model for identifying which paragraphs have been written by Jane Austen.
+As a high-level conclusion, I can say that I was successful in my goal of creating a simple, yet effective, model for identifying which paragraphs have been written by Jane Austen.

 The best model (BERT) achieves an accuracy of 0.9893.
 Considering the relatively small size of the dataset, and limited model development time, this is a very good result.